 - Hold her close to your body.
 Holding her close will make her feel secure and will prevent her from hurting herself trying to get away.

 - Play with your guinea pig.
 Cavies are sociable and playful, so buying some guinea pig toys is a fun way to engage them and help them bond.
 Ping pong or tennis balls are fun for your pet to chase.
-You could also buy a tunnel or create one out of large wrapping paper tubes (cut down one side so your guinea pig does not get stuck!).
+You could also buy a tunnel; and avoid creating your own tunnel out of any materials that include paper, cardboard or glue as it can cause digestive issues for your pet.